The Big Social: AR Edition

 Harbourfront Centre's Natrel Pond became a liquid dance floor for Argentine tango, balboa and vogue, through the magic of augmented reality, during our 2020 festival.
 By aiming a smart device at the large image in the centre of the pond, dancers appeared before visitors' very eyes, their intimacy reminding us of the power of touch and physical connection.
 Ambient audio transported us to a dance club, or a square in Buenos Aires as their digital forms moved across the water.

 THE BIG SOCIAL, formerly an in-person social dance event, was originally created as part of a long-standing partnership with Union Station.
-In celebration of the holiday season, THE BIG SOCIAL returns to be enjoyed from the comfort of your home for the month of December - click here to experience the program.

 Photo by Marlowe Porter.